Get faster web sites

 .htaccess

-If you are still relying on this file, you need to stop.
+This file became obsolete in 2004.
 Htaccess will slow down any system because it needs to be parsed for every single request.

 Git